(Last updated: April 29, 2016; last reviewed: April 29, 2016)

-Didanosine is classified as FDA Pregnancy Category B.
+Didanosine is classified as Food and Drug Administration (FDA) Pregnancy Category B.1

 At approximately 12 times the estimated human exposure, didanosine was slightly toxic to female rats and their pups during mid and late lactation.
 These rats showed reduced food intake and body weight gains; however, the physical and functional development of the offspring was not impaired and there were no major changes in the F2 generation.